Professor Agustín Fernández

 Newcastle upon Tyne

 In my work I celebrate the past - understood as the European classical tradition and also the vernacular traditions of the places to which I have been exposed.
-Although a long-term resident of the United Kingdom, I derive much inspiration from my contact with my native Bolivia and with Romania, in particular with its music and the composers, musicologists and performers in Cluj-Napoca and Bucharest.
-My three years in Japan were influential too.
-At Newcastle University I am trying to establish an interdisciplinary research group for Eastern European and Russian studies.
+I derive much inspiration from my contact with my native Bolivia and with Romania, in particular with its music and the composers, musicologists and performers in Cluj-Napoca and Bucharest.
+My three years in Japan were influential too, as is my prolongued residence in Northumberland.

 Another interest is the promotion and strengthening of music-making in rural Northumberland.
 In this regard I have led the music strand of the AHRC-funded project Northumbrian Exchanges, supporting and instigating projects with partners such as BAAFest, Alwinton Church Summer Concerts, Northumberland National Park, Morpeth Gathering and Tarset Village Hall, the last-named leading to the creation of Tarset Ceilidh Band.

 To begin with some recent dissemination news, Harmonia Mundi have just released a CD recorded by the Norwegian Radio Orchestra including my Una música escondida (Hidden Music).
 My Souvenir de Teoponte for double bass and piano was performed at Lincoln Center (New York) on 24 January 2017 as part of the Focus Festival.
 And Notes from Underground was revived by Royal Northern Sinfonia and Voices of Hope at Sage Gateshead on 10 May 2017.
 Profil Quartet performed String Quartet No. 2, 'Sin tiempo' on 28 May at the SIMN Festival 2017, Bucharest.
 Momenta Quartet played the same piece in October in New York and Philadelphia.